 In South Vietnam, campaigning is in its final stages for the National Assembly elections on August 29.

-In South Vietnam, campaigning is in its final stages for the National Assembly elections on August 29.
+Background: In South Vietnam, campaigning is in its final stages for the National Assembly elections on August 29.
 On average, there are eight candidates for every available Lower House seat.
 So the competition is fierce.
 It's even hotter in Saigon where 175 candidates are contesting 13 seats.

 Visnews cameraman Tran Huu Trong has been out in the streets of the South Vietnamese capital during the past week gathering eve-of-election impressions.
 His coverage is largely angled to illustrate some of the major issues in the election.

 Foremost among these issues is, of course, the war.
 Anti-war candidates naturally make refugees and war veterans a principle target for canvassing.
 Hand-in-hand with this goes the economic situation -- the cost of living and living conditions.
 Then there's the problem of corruption (low paid government workers bitterly contesting the continuing graft of businessmen) and even the intervention of religious issues (the Buddhists are a rising force in the country's politics these days).